rharbird/engduinochallenges/wait.md

 3. Open a new sketch.
 4. Save the sketch with a new name: ```wait```.
 5. Use a ```while``` loop to set the LEDs to ```RED``` one-by-one as you are holding the button.
-6. If you release the button then all the LEDs must switch off.
+6. If you release the button then all the LEDs must switch ```OFF```.

 Continue until you have completed the challenge.

-Congratulations! go and collect your points for this challenge.
+Congratulations!
+Collect your points for this challenge.

 <!---
 {% include "./rae.md" %}